11 Norfolk cafés perfect for outdoor dining

 Sahara coffee shop, Norwich

-Sahara - which has shops in both Magdalen Street and St Benedicts Street, has benefitted from the temporary ban on traffic down St Benedicts Street, which was introduced last summer.
+Sahara - which has shops in both Magdalen Street and St Benedicts Street, serves North African-inspired food.

 Heydon Village Teashop, Heydon